vmware-tanzu/secrets-manager/docs/_pages/0980-release-management.md

 ## Make Sure You Update the Release Notes

 * Add any publicly-known vulnerabilities that are fixed in this release.
-* Add any significant changes completed to the release notes.
+* Add any significant changes completed to the release notes.t

 [release]: https://github.com/orgs/vmware-tanzu/projects/70/views/1